 The handles are comfortable and allow for height adjustments to provide good maneuverability.

-The wheels are a good size and have decent tread making it easy to turn in a small turn radius.
+The wheels are a good size (13" x 5") and have decent tread making it easy to turn in a small turn radius.
 If you’re looking for a rear tiller that doesn’t require too much pushing and pulling to get the job done then this easy to use unit is a good choice.

 Best Rear Tine Tiller Brands

 Southland Power Equipment - Southland, also known as METL (Matt Engine Technologies LLC) have been in the power tool business for about 100 years.
-They make a range of great power tools for garden use and have a good reputation for making quality products that feature in a lot of tiller reviews.
+They make a range of great power tools for garden use and have a good reputation for making quality products that feature in a lot of home garden tiller reviews.

-Husqvarna - Husqvarna manufacture all manner of power tools from snow blowers to chain saws and, of course, rear tine tillers.
+Husqvarna - Husqvarna manufacture all manner of power tools from the best snow blowers to chain saws and, of course, rear tine tillers.
 They combine great power sources with well designed accessories.
 They’ve standardized on Honda and the Briggs and Stratton engines to provide good reliability and plenty of power.

 BCS - BCS make the kind of equipment we dream of at night.
 They’ve been making quality 2-wheeled tractors and agricultural accessories since 1942.
 The quality of their products and the versatility that their tractors and accessories offer are unparalleled.

-Rear Tine Tiller Buying Guide
+What Is The Best Rear Tine Tiller To Buy - Buying Guide

 Engine - Rear tine tillers are powered by either a 2-cycle or 4-cycle engine.
 The 2-cycle (or 2-stroke) engines have more power but are noisier and have higher emissions.
 Because of this you’re better off choosing a tiller with 4-cycle engine.